Frontify/fondue/packages/components/MIGRATING.md

     -   You can pass `ColorPicker.Values` as a child to show the value input fields.
     -   You can pass `ColorPicker.Gradient` as a child to show the color gradient input.
 -   The format is now handled internally.
 You can pass in the initial format with the prop `defaultFormat`.
+-   The brand color picker has been removed without replacement.

 #### Old